TheArturthur/CoppermindScraper/Cosmere/Compounding.md

 \-Waxillium Ladrian on Miles Dagouter[2]

 The [[Lord Ruler\|Lord Ruler]] used this ability extensively, as he was both [[Allomancy\|Mistborn]] and a full [[Feruchemist\|Feruchemist]], so he could Compound in every metal.
 He would age briefly to store youth in [[Atium\|atium]] and then burn it to effectively live forever.
 He used gold Compounding to heal very rapidly, leading to rumors that he survived flaying and decapitation. [[Miles Dagouter\|Miles Dagouter]] also used gold Compounding to heal himself incredibly fast with an effectively limitless supply of health--hence his nickname, Miles Hundredlives. [[Marsh\|Marsh]] is able to Compound atium due to abilities granted by his [[Hemalurgic\|Hemalurgic]] spikes.
 Using the bag of atium taken from [[KanPaar\|KanPaar]], Marsh has remained alive by performing the same age trick as the Lord Ruler.
 During the [[Final Empire\|Final Empire]], [[Steel Inquisitor\|Steel Inquisitors]] did not Compound, though it was sometimes possible for them to figure it out.
 Compounding is one potential reason the Lord Ruler persecuted Feruchemists so extensively--he did not want Feruchemists to mix with Allomancers and create more Compounders.
+Compounding is inaccessible to any Hemalurgist made after Preservation and Ruin merged.

 ## Limitations and Dangers
 >“*However, Feruchemy gives decreasing returns—it takes more than the proportionate amount of strength, for instance, to make yourself four times as strong as a regular man, as opposed to simply twice as strong.
 In the Lord Ruler's case, this meant that he had to spend more and more youth to keep from aging.*”